 Types of Bone Marrow Transplant

-Allogeneic stem cell transplant- The procedure of allogeneic stem cell transplant involves the use of healthy blood stem cells to replace the diseased or damaged bone marrow.
-The healthy blood stem cells are obtained from a healthy donor and used for the transplant.
+Allogeneic stem cell transplant- The procedure of allogeneic stem cell transplant involves the use of healthy blood stem cells obtained from a donor to replace the diseased or damaged bone marrow.
 The allogeneic stem cell transfer is also referred to as the allogeneic bone marrow transplant.

 The donor can be anyone, it can be a family member, an acquaintance, or it could also be any stranger.
 These are the types of blood stem cells that are used in an allogeneic stem cell transplant:-